RileyCC56/NFL_Draft/README.md

 What is the possibility of selecting a Pro-bowl, or All-Pro player based on their draft round?

-What is the average Pro-Bowl selections, First Team All-Pro, Starter Years, Games Played, Games Started, Career Length, per round per position
+What is the average Pro-Bowl selections, First Team All-Pro, Starter Years, Games Played, Games Started, Career Length, per round per position?

-# Weblink Visulizations
+# Weblink Visualization’s

 https://public.tableau.com/app/profile/riley.corpac/viz/NFL_Draft_Data/Sheet2?publish=yes

 ## Goals:
-Determine if there is a better chance to draft a certain position in a certain round based off Pro-Bowl, All-Pro apperances as well as career length.
+Determine if there is a better chance to draft a certain position in a certain round based off Pro-Bowl, All-Pro appearances as well as career length.

 ## Tools:
 Python, Pandas, Seaborn, Matplotlib